harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push/build-and-push-to-acr.md

 ### Run as User

-With Kubernetes cluster build infrastructures, you can specify the user ID to use to run all processes in the pod if running in containers.
+Specify the user ID to use to run all processes in the pod if running in containers.
 For more information, go to [Set the security context for a pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod).

-This step requires root access.
-You can use the **Run as User** setting if your build runs as non-root (`runAsNonRoot: true`), and you can run the **Build and Push** step as root.
-To do this, set **Run as User** to `0` to use the root user for this individual step only.
+Because the **Build and Push to ACR** step requires root access, use the **Run as User** setting if your build runs as non-root (`runAsNonRoot: true`) *and* you can run the **Build and Push to ACR** step as root.
+To do this, set **Run as User** to `0` on the **Build and Push to ACR** step to use the root user for this individual step only.

-If your security policy doesn't allow running as root, go to [Build and push with non-root users](./build-and-push-nonroot.md).
+If your security policy doesn't allow running as root, go to [Build and push with non-root users](../build-and-push-nonroot.md).

 ### Set Container Resources